Ahmet-Kaplan/Thames-Labs-Demo/README.md

 ## Android dev
 *The Android SDK and Java JDK are required.
 Meteor's mobile guide: http://guide.meteor.com/mobile.html*

-Add the Android platform (N.B This MUST be removed before merge into master, as it will break deployment).
+Add the Android platform ***-This must be removed before merge into master or it will break deployment***

 ```
 meteor add-platform android